 - Where is a good place for solo camping?

 - Other articles you might like

 What to expect for a solo camping in Japan?

-Sometimes it is good to be away from your hectic life and relax in the nature.
-Having alone time and letting yourself free would help you get rid of some stress or worries in a daily life.
-Here we introduce some tips for solo camping and great locations for it based on the popular anime called “Laid-Back Camp”.
-For all the fans of Laid-Back Camp dreaming about going solo camping in Japan, or any of those who want to try something special, this article will be interesting for you.
+Sometimes it’s good to be away from your hectic life and relax in nature.
+Having alone time and letting yourself free would help you get rid of some stress or worries in your daily life.
+In this article, we introduce some tips for solo camping and great locations in Japan based on the popular anime called “Laid-Back Camp”

 What should you bring when camping in Japan?

-As for solo camping, bring something absolute necessary rather than something useful.
+As for solo camping, bring something absolutely necessary rather than something useful.
 Try to pack light and choose the small sized items.
 You will need to bring at least;

 - Sleeping bag

 Choose items you can bring all by yourself or can easily build by yourself.
 You can buy a small tent which can be easily built on your own or cookware suited for a solo traveler.
 There are some solo camping items available at shops so choose wisely what to bring!

 This ultimate camping checklist will come in handy when you start packing.
 Check their tips for solo camping with the list of necessary camping items.